 However, some historians say that the postponment of hostilities between rival cities is a modern myth because the Greeks never suspended their wars.

-The truce, however, did allow those religious pilgrims who were traveling to Olympia to pass through warring territories unmolested because they were protected by Zeus.
+The truce, however, did allow those religious pilgrims who were traveling to Olympia to pass through warring territories undisturbed because they were protected by Zeus.

-The Roman emperor Theodosius II abolished the Games permanently in 392 AD.
+The Olympics were a lasting tradition until Roman emperor Theodosius II abolished the Games permanently in 392 AD.

 Athens 1896 – The First Modern Olympics

 The Olympic Games as we know them today were reborn in 1896 in Athens and were held at the city’s Panathenaikon Stadium.

 Recognized internationally, the first Modern Olympic Games were held March 25 – April 3, 1896 by the old calendar (April 6 – April 15 by the new).